equinox-project/equinox-js/docs/docs/core-concepts/codec.md

 # Codec

 It is common in TypeScript applications to use `JSON.stringify` and `JSON.parse` indiscriminately.
-In the context of event sourced applications this practise has a couple of problems.
+In the context of event sourced applications this practice has a couple of problems.
 Firstly, these APIs are untyped, there's no guarantee that what you get from the store is what you expected.
 Secondly, it is common to evolve event schemas through upcasting. `JSON.parse` doesn't offer any way to